-The process includes storage of diphenyl methane di-isocyanate (MDI) and polyols which are supplied in a mix of 25L and 205L drums and barrels which are stored in the PU drum storage area marked on PPC/194/C. All raw materials are stored internally at ambient temperature (only flammable materials are stored outside in locked store).
+The process includes storage of diphenyl methane di-isocyanate (MDI) and polyols which are supplied in a mix of 5L, 25L, 205L or 1 Tonne IBC's which are stored in the PU system storage area marked on PPC/195/C. All raw materials are stored internally at ambient temperature.